Please enable JavaScript to view this site.

 When CPU is running

-Allow time memory - When checked winIDEA will use real-time access for reading and writing.
+Allow memory access - When checked winIDEA will use real-time access for reading and writing.
 Reading or writing a byte using this method will stall the CPU for one CPU cycle only.

 Cache memory read accesses